jamesshore/quixote/src/descriptors/README.md

 ## Calculate value: `value()`

 A descriptor is a *description* of a CSS property.
-They don't store the value of the property, but they know how to calculate it on demand.
+Descriptors don't store the value of the property, but they know how to calculate it on demand.

 For our `BackgroundColor` example, we start by testing that our descriptor gives us the actual background color of our test element.
-We're assuming that we have an (also fictional) `Color` value object, and that we've required it at some point.
+We're assuming that we have an (as yet fictional) `Color` value object, and that we've required it at some point.

 ```javascript
 it("resolves to value", function() {